Travelport/travelport-uapi-tutorial/lesson_1-1.md

 You must first create an account on [Travelport Developer Network](http://developer.travelport.com).

-* Once you have an account, you can find the link to *Request Test Access* via the navigation menus on the [Universal API&trade; Resource Centre](http://developer.travelport.com/app/developer-network/resource-centre-uapi).
+* Once you have an account, you can find the link to *Request Test Access* via the navigation menus on the [Universal API; Resource Centre](http://developer.travelport.com/app/developer-network/resource-centre-uapi).

 * When you request test credentials, you should choose *Galileo* as your preferred GDS.